Master all aspects of accountancy from an AACSB-accredited school.

 When you graduate with your online Master of Accountancy, you’ll be prepared to:

 - Apply extensive, practical knowledge in the field of accounting

 - Use advanced approaches to leverage accounting as a means of solving business problems

 - Comprehend and employ skills needed for identifying and navigating red flags that could indicate occupational fraud

 - Critically analyze accounting information to disseminate value-added insights for the firm to make effective economic decisions

-- Understand the global environment and critical leadership roles that are associated within the broader business environment
+- Understand the global environment and critical leadership roles that are associated with the broader business environment

 - Demonstrate effective and advanced communication skills to key stakeholders within and outside of the firm

-You’ll complete this program with the robust accounting knowledge you need to take the CPA exam.*,** You will also have a distinctive set of outcomes depending on which concentration you choose.
+You’ll complete this program with the robust accounting knowledge you need to take the CPA exam.,* You will also have a distinctive set of outcomes depending on which specialization you choose.